-- Seek advice from your local police Counter Terrorism Security Adviser (CTSA) on the threat and on defensive measures. - Consider processing all incoming mail and deliveries at one point only.
-This should ideally be off-site or in a separate building, or at least in an area that can easily be isolated and in which deliveries can be handled without taking them through other parts of the cinema or theatre. - Ensure that all staff who handle mail are briefed and trained.
-Include reception staff and encourage regular correspondents to put their return address on each item. - Ensure that all sources of incoming mail (e.g. Royal Mail, couriers, and hand delivery) are included in your screening process. - Ideally post rooms should have independent air conditioning and alarm systems, as well as scanners and x-ray machines.
-However, while mail scanners may detect devices for spreading chemical, biological, and radiological (CBR) materials (e.g. explosive devices), they will not detect the materials themselves. - At present, there are no CBR detectors capable of identifying all hazards reliably. - Post rooms should also have their own washing and shower facilities, including soap and detergent. - Staff need to be aware of the usual pattern of deliveries and to be briefed of unusual deliveries.
-Train them to open post with letter openers (and with minimum movement), to keep hands away from noses and mouths and always to wash their hands afterwards.
+- Seek advice from your local police Counter Terrorism Security Adviser (CTSA) on the threat and on defensive measures - Consider processing all incoming cargo, mail and deliveries at one point only.
+This should ideally be off-site or in a separate building, or at least in an area that can easily be isolated and in which deliveries can be handled without taking them through other parts of the building - Ensure that all staff who handle cargo and mail are briefed and trained.
+Include any reception staff and encourage regular correspondents to put their return address on each item - Ensure that all sources of incoming mail (e.g. Royal Mail, couriers, and hand delivery) are included in any screening process - In larger aerodromes, post rooms should ideally have independent air conditioning and alarm systems, as well as scanners and x-ray machines.
+However, while mail scanners may detect devices for spreading chemical, biological, and radiological (CBR) materials (e.g. explosive devices), they will not detect the materials themselves - At present, there are no CBR detectors capable of identifying all hazards reliably.
+Cargo handling and post rooms should also have their own washing and shower facilities, including soap and detergent - Staff need to be aware of the usual pattern of deliveries and to be briefed of unusual deliveries.
+Train them to open cargo and post with letter openers (and with minimum movement), to keep hands away from noses and mouths and always to wash their hands afterwards.
 Staff should not blow into envelopes or shake them.
-Packages suspected of containing biological, chemical or radiological material should ideally be placed in a double sealed bag. - Consider whether staff handling post need protective equipment such as latex gloves and facemasks (seek advice from a qualified health and safety expert).
-Keep overalls and footwear available in case they need to remove contaminated clothing. - Make certain post opening areas can be promptly evacuated.
-Rehearse evacuation procedures and routes, which should include washing facilities in which contaminated staff could be isolated and treated. - Staff who are responsible for mail handling should be made aware of the importance of isolation in reducing contamination. - Prepare signs for display to staff in the event of a suspected or actual attack.
+Packages suspected of containing biological, chemical or radiological material should ideally be placed in a double sealed bag - Consider whether staff handling post need protective equipment such as latex gloves and facemasks (seek advice from a qualified health and safety expert).
+Keep overalls and footwear available in case they need to remove contaminated clothing - Make certain post-opening areas can be promptly evacuated.
+Rehearse evacuation procedures and routes, which should include washing facilities in which contaminated staff could be isolated and treated - Staff who are responsible for cargo and mail handling should be made aware of the importance of isolation in reducing contamination - Prepare signs for display to staff in the event of a suspected or actual attack.

-nine search planning
+thirteen search planning

-Searches of cinemas or theatres should be conducted as part of your daily good housekeeping routine.
-They should also be conducted in response to a specific threat and when there is a heightened response level.
+Searches of aerodromes and other aviation sites should be conducted as part of routine good housekeeping.
+They should also be conducted in response to a specific threat or when there is a general alert of attack.